DrCheeseFace/dotfiles/README.md

  $ nvim packer.lua
  //type the vim commands
  :so
- :PackerCompile
  :PackerSync
 ```
 for grep functionality install ripgrep (you want this)
 ```
 $ sudo apt install ripgrep -y
 ```
-After a relaunch, the transparent backgroud should be working
 <br>
 [To install github copilot run the commands ](https://docs.github.com/en/copilot/using-github-copilot/getting-started-with-github-copilot?tool=vimneovim#prerequisites-3)
 ```